isaacwilliams/not-good-enough-web/content/episodes/022-bootlickers/index.md

 number: 22
 title: Bootlickers
 date: "2020-06-07"
-description: "We talk about Australia's protests against indigenous deaths in custody, and the responses of the NSW police."
+description: "We talk about Australia's protests against indigenous deaths in custody, and the responses of Australia's media and police."
 fileLink: "https://mcdn.podbean.com/mf/web/wnwcju/22-copperinos-002.mp3"
 ---

-### NSW's Cooked Cops
+### Cooked cops

 - Tens of thousands of Australians came out in [solidarity with Black Lives Matter and to protest Indigenous deaths in custody](https://www.theguardian.com/australia-news/2020/jun/06/australian-black-lives-matter-protests-tens-of-thousands-demand-end-to-indigenous-deaths-in-custody)
 - Sydney police [kettled and pepper sprayed peaceful protesters trying to get home](https://www.pedestrian.tv/news/sydney-black-lives-matter-protesters-pepper-spray-central/).